Usman0Akhtar/Morse-Code-Communication-System-with-Micro-Bit-/README.md

 There will be a simulation there and you can download it onto your 2 micro: Bits and modify the code how you like

+There is also pictures of the code in the folder

 Thanks